 Cedar Hill Pet Memorial Project, Inc.

-The active or retired Police, Fire, Military, U.S. Customs, Search & Rescue K9s honorably laid to rest in The Heroes Section at the Cedar Hill Pet Memorial Park.
-As they are featured on the Home Page, they will be moved here.
+Here are the active or retired Police, Fire, Military, U.S. Customs, Search & Rescue K9s honorably laid to rest in The Heroes' Section at the Cedar Hill Pet Memorial Park.

-Police K9 Dog, Gage was the FIRST canine to be honored in the Hero's Section of The Cedar Hill Pet Memorial Park.
+Police K9 Dog, Gage was the FIRST canine to be honored in the Heroes' Section at The Cedar Hill Pet Memorial Park.
 Gage was a Belgium Malinois.
 He was born in Holland in 2006.
 He offered distinguished service to police departments in South Lake and Grand Prairie.
 Gage retired from the Mansfield PD in 2013.

 Dallas Fire-Rescue Chief Debra Mullins rescued and adopted a six months old puppy in 2002, and named her Ashly.
-She was a Labrador and Border Collie mix that had been abandoned.
-After canine psychological profiling to determine if she would be adept Ashly was trained as an accelerant detection canine.
+She was a Labrador and Border Collie Mix that had been abandoned.
+After canine psychological profiling to determine if she would be adept Ashly was trained as an accelerate detection canine.
 She served ten years, from 2003 to 2012.

 She was certified by the Texas State Fire Marshal's Office and the North American Police Work Dog Association.
-She was the first Accelerant Detection dog to be accepted into the National Kids and Cops Campaign.
-She helped start the canine protection program in the early 200s.
+She was the first Accelerate Detection dog to be accepted into the National Kids and Cops Campaign.
+She helped start the canine protection program in the early 2000s.
 Ashly learned to sniff out 20 materials used to set fires.
-She worked hundreds of fire scenes.
+She worked hundred of fire scenes.

-Ashly retired in 2012 and spend her 15 years living on a ranch with other cats, dogs, horses and goats.
+Ashly retired in 2012 and spent her 15 years living on a ranch with other cats, dogs horses and goats.